-Typically, the critical step to build conjugate duality results for utility maximization problems is to define the dual space as the proper extension of space $\mathcal{M}$, the set of density processes of equivalent local martingale measures.
-Due to the presence of the habit formation process, the choice of the dual space and the formulation of the associated dual problem will become more elegant.
-By working in the product space $\mathbb{L}_{+}^{0}(\Omega\times[0,T],\mathcal{O},\bar{\mathbb{P}})$, the first natural choice is the bipolar set of the space $\mathcal{M}$, which is the smallest convex, closed and solid set containing space $\mathcal{M}$. \textit{Kramkov and Schachermayer} \cite{kram99}, \cite{kram03}, or, more precisely in the filtered version by \textit{{\v{Z}}itkovi{\'c}} \cite{Zit02}, proved that this bipolar set can be characterized as the solid hull of the set $\mathcal{Y}(y)$, which is defined as the set of supermartingales deflators
+Typically, the critical step to build conjugate duality is to define the dual space as a proper extension of space $\mathcal{M}$, which is the set of equivalent local martingale measure density processes.
+The first natural choice is the bipolar set of the space $\mathcal{M}$, which is the smallest convex, closed and solid set containing the set $\mathcal{M}$.
+Kramkov and Schachermayer \cite{kram99,kram03} and {\v{Z}}itkovi{\'c} \cite{Zit02}, proved that this bipolar set can be characterized as the solid hull of the set $\mathcal{Y}(y)$, which is defined as the set of supermartingale deflators

-where $\mathcal{X}(x)$ denotes the set of accumulated gains/losses process under some admissible investment strategies with initial endowment less than or equal to x.
-However, according to the definition of the habit formation process $Z_{t}$, the dual functional is no longer necessarily lower semicontinuous with respect to process $Y_{t}\in\mathcal{Y}(y)$.
-As a matter of fact, if we formally derive the naive dual problem by using the Legendre-Fenchel transform and the first order condition, we arrive at
+Here $\mathcal{X}(x)$ denotes the set of accumulated gains/losses processes under some admissible portfolios with initial endowment less than or equal to $x$.
+However, according to the definition of habit formation process $Z(c)_t$, if we derive the naive dual problem using the Legendre--Fenchel transform and the first order condition, we arrive at